Have you ever considered using royal jelly for hormone imbalance? How about bee pollen or manuka honey?

 You can use Manuka honey to:

 - improve inflammatory skin conditions like acne and eczema.

 Looking for an easy way to enjoy all of these bee products?

 This B Fueled blend combines bee pollen, royal jelly and honey in one convenient mix.
 As a bonus, it also contains bee propolis, another bee product that is rich in antioxidants and appears to have antimicrobial properties (source).

 As you you can see, these 3 bee foods can be easily integrated into your diet and support your hormones naturally.

-Now, if you’d like tips on other foods to add to your diet then check out my 21-day hormone balance diet plan.
+Now, if you’d like more tips on foods to support your health, check out this hormone balance diet plan.